illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 svn ci -m "adding the know_your_tools folder"
 {% endhighlight %}

+This is just the bare minimum you might need to know when using SVN.
+We recommend that you refer to the [SVN Bible] (http://svnbook.red-bean.com/en/1.7/) if you ever have a problem.
+It is always good to learn the ins and outs of a version control system, since it makes it easier to pick them up when you are working in industry.

 ## Valgrind + GDB + Clang

 In this course you will need to know how to use Valgrind + GDB + Clang

-**Once you are in your VM** please create a file called 'dumb.c' in your know_your_tools directory that you just made.
+**Once you are in your VM** please create a file called 'dumb.c' in your 'know_your_tools' directory that you just made.
 Now write a valid C program in 'dumb.c' that will segfault.
 Now compile with clang

 {% highlight bash %}
 clang dumb.c -o dumb -g